Joqsan/bert-vs-fnet/README.md

 Even when doing so, some authors still got drops in performances and recommend training the whole model from scratch ([Kasai et al. 2021](https://arxiv.org/pdf/2103.13076.pdf))

-In our case, we replace the self-attention layer with unparametrized Fourier Transform layers $\implies$we don’t have weights to tune inside these layers $\implies$the only approach left is to pre-train the whole model from scratch, which is what the FNet authors did.
+In our case, we replace the self-attention layer with unparametrized Fourier Transform layers $\implies$ we don’t have weights to tune inside these layers $\implies$ the only approach left is to pre-train the whole model from scratch, which is what the FNet authors did.

 Due to limitation of computational resources pre-training our FNet is too costly, so as in the previous section we decided to use the weights of a pre-trained BERT as starting point for our downstream fine-tuning.